-In addition to student characteristics, we observe a number of school characteristics that may be related to EAP participation and/or the probability that a student would require remediation should she choose to attend a CSU.
-These characteristics include high school size, demographic composition, and academic performance indicators based on data from the California Department of Education and the U.S. Department of Education's Common Core of Data.
+Given the voluntary nature of the EAP program, we seek to control for a range of covariates that influence both students' choices to sit for and complete the EAP portion of the California 11th grade standards test and their likelihood of requiring remediation should they choose to attend a CSU campus.
+To adjust for differences among high schools that could influence both need for remediation and EAP participation we control for high school size, demographic composition, and academic performance indicators based on data from the California Department of Education and the U.S. Department of Education's Common Core of Data.
 Table 3 provides summary statistics for the high school attributes that we utilize in the analysis.
 California high schools display considerable variability in size of student body, racial/ethnic composition, socioeconomic status (SES), and academic performance.
 We operationalize SES as the share of students eligible to participate in the federal free and reduced lunch program based on family income.
-We proxy school academic achievement based on the school's Academic Performance Index (API) and the share of students eligible for admission to a UC or CSU campus, which is determined based solely on the courses they complete.
-The API summarizes a school's performance on the
+We proxy school academic achievement based on the school's Academic Performance index (API) and the share of students eligible for admission to a UC or CSU campus, which is determined based solely on the courses they complete.10 The Academic